 The Single Resolution Mechanism (SRM) is composed of the National Resolution Authorities (NRAs) and the Single Resolution Board (SRB), a European agency that is also staffed by representatives of the NRAs.
-As of 1 January 2016, it will be responsible for the orderly management of crises at banks that are classified as systemically important financial institutions or which operate across borders within the euro area, and at major SIMs, resolving any problems arising from the fragmentation of procedures along national lines.
-The SRB will adopt decisions concerning resolution plans and new resolution procedures and will identify the most appropriate actions for the achievement of the objectives laid down in Community legislation.
+It is responsible for the orderly management of crises at banks that are classified as systemically important financial institutions or which operate across borders within the euro area, and at major SIMs, resolving any problems arising from the fragmentation of procedures along national lines.
+The SRB adopts decisions concerning resolution plans and new resolution procedures and identifies the most appropriate actions for the achievement of the objectives laid down in Community legislation.
 In addition to participating in the Board's decisions, the NRAs will also be responsible for implementing the actual resolution measures.

 Italy's Legislative Decree 72/2015 and the 2014 European Delegation Law, approved on 2 July 2015, conferred the functions of National Resolution Authority on the Bank of Italy.
 The Bank has accordingly established a Resolution and Crisis Management Unit, which carries out the preliminary and operational tasks envisaged by the Single Resolution Mechanism, cooperates with the SRB's offices, and manages the liquidation procedures for banks and investment firms.